AlexanderKononov/Supporting_scripts/README.md

 2. clusterEstimates.tsv
 3. mut-read.tsv

-Output files siute of a discription of SCHISM example inputs in tutorial (see https://github.com/KarchinLab/SCHISM/wiki/Tutorial).
+Output files are suit of a description of SCHISM example inputs in tutorial (see https://github.com/KarchinLab/SCHISM/wiki/Tutorial).